Office Re-Opening Update (COVID-19):

 We will begin seeing patients for hygiene starting June 1st.
 All patient appointments missed from March 17th through May 28th will be contacted soon to be rescheduled.
 All established hygiene appointments going forwarded will be contacted as well to reschedule appointments times to accommodate the new amount of time needed for those services.

 We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
-To make an appointment, please call our office or request an appointment online through our patient portal!
+To make an appointment, please call our office at Day Dental Care Phone Number 817-472-0888 or request an appointment online through our online form!

 Dr. Darrell Day and your dental family at Day Dental Care